CompileWithG/MachineLearninMaterial/README.md

 TensorFlow
-1.Neraul Network-a form of Ml which is a layered represenataion of data different types of Ml-supervised,unsupervised,reinforcement 2.Two amin components of tensor flow
+1.Neraul Network-a form of Ml which is a layered represenataion of data different types of Ml-supervised,unsupervised,reinforcement 2.Two main components of tensor flow

 ---graphs,sessions
 3.a tensor is a generalizaton of vectors and matrices to higher dimesnions